amaiya/causalnlp/README.md

 # CausalNLP
-> CausalNLP is a practical toolkit for causal inference with text as treatment, outcome, or "controlled-for" variable (e.g., counfounder).
+> CausalNLP is a practical toolkit for causal inference with text as treatment, outcome, or "controlled-for" variable.

 ## Install